nghiadt22-pl/ocrlab/.ai/epic-1/story-1.story.md

 - PostgreSQL is being used for storing metadata and user data.
 - We're following a TDD approach for development, writing tests before implementing features.
 - **Important**: All backend code must be tested both locally and in the deployed environment before marking tasks as complete.
+- **Important**: All frontend components must be tested after implementation and before marking tasks as complete, following the frontend-testing rule.

 ## Next Steps

 1. Complete the remaining tasks:
-   - Write tests for components, API, and database
+   - Write tests for API and database
    - Configure CI/CD pipeline
    - Set up development, staging, and production environments
    - Set up logging and monitoring